-You limit the maximum number of processes for asynchronous TAC classes with MAX ASYNTASKS=(atask_number,...) as described in "Controlling the distribution of resources amongst dialog, asynchronous and PGWT processing" on page 210.
+You limit the maximum number of processes for asynchronous TAC classes with MAX ASYNTASKS=(atask\number,...) as described in "Distribution of resources amongst dialog, asynchronous and PGWT processing" on page 208.

 You limit the number of processes for the dialog TAC classes with the FREE-DIAL-TASKS= operand of the TAC-PRIORITIES statement.